-Determining Delay Compensation
+Determining Delay Compensation for External Effects Loops

 One strategy for achieving this is to route a signal directly to an output bus and, via an Aux, to a physical output, to the external processor's input.
 The processors output is connected to a physical Pyramix input and routed to an input strip.
 The strip mode must be set to the bus used as the source.
 Then use impulse sounds, clicks, rimshots etc. to aid manual adjustment of the delay compensation.